computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 was designed, in part, to improve retention and recruitment of underrepresented students, and to provide a more helpful, welcoming and supportive environment for our introductory students.
-Student ninjas are selected from students who recently completed the course based on ..
+Student ninjas are selected from students who recently completed the course.
+We choose ninjas who did well in the course, but who are also patient, responsible, enthusiastic, and helpful to students with all backrounds and abilities.
+We addtionally, select a diverse set of student ninjas because of their importance as mentors.
 We have seen a dramatic improvement in representation in our courses and our major.
 Currently, we meet the college-wide demographics for URM and women in our intro course, and close in our second two courses.
 And approximately 40% of our majors are women (the class of 2020 is 42%).
 Details about our Ninja program are in our [SIGCSE 2014 paper](https://dl.acm.org/doi/10.1145/2538862.2538923)